 The Lender is required to keep on file a complete copy of documents for each loan purchased by Minnesota Housing.
-A complete closed loan file, including all origination, disclosure and closing documents, must be uploaded into Minnesota Housing's Loan Commitment System within 48 hours of being True and Certified.
+A complete closed loan file, including all origination, disclosure and closing documents, must be uploaded into Minnesota Housing's loan commitment system within 48 hours of the Lender completing the True and Certify process.

 Loan audits will include, but are not limited to, the following: